trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/deep-links.md

 ### How often does the data format changes?
 Do breaking changes happen?

 This API has the **stable** status.
-When breaking changes are made, you will get six months or more to update your implementations.
+When breaking changes are made, we strive to have a 6 months transition period for users to update their implementations.
 Examples of breaking changes are the changes to existing fields or query parameters, or in case new query parameters are required to keep the results the same.
 The addition of new fields isn't considered a breaking change, and can happen without warning.

 ## Using ResRobot Deep links